 The Jami Masjid is located in the central part of the eastern sector of the city near the Mar Canal and is the main mosque of Srinagar.
 It was originally built by Sultan Sikandar Butshikan (1393-1416), who was dubbed Butshikan ('iconoclast') because of the many idol and temples he destroyed.
 The mosque was expanded by his son, Zain al-Abidin and since then has been reconstructed and restored many time due to incidences of fire , a common problem given the amount of wood used in Kashmiri architecture.

 The first incidence of fire was in 1479.
-The subsequent reconstruction of 1503, 1620 - 37 during Jehangir's reign, 1674 during Aurangzeb's reign and that of 1913 have remained fairly true to the original floor plan with some changes occurring in the style to suit the taste of later periods, the last being in the Indo-Saracenic style.
+The subsequent reconstruction of 1503, 1620 - 37 during Jahangir's reign, 1674 during Awrangzib's reign and that of 1913 have remained fairly true to the original floor plan with some changes occurring in the style to suit the taste of later periods, the last being in the Indo-Saracenic style.
 The construction of 1913 was done under Maharaja Pratap Singh with substantial government aid and supervision.

 The main entrance to the mosque is through the Southern gateway where the history of the mosque is found inscribed and on a block of black marble is the royal decree (farmam) of Emperor Shah Jahan records his orders of cutbacks on taxes levied by Governor Itaqad Khan and the appointment of Zafar Khan as the new provincial governor.